weppos/dnscaa/README.md

-# digcaa
+# dnscaa - DNS Certification Authority Authorization (CAA) Library for Go

-digcaa is a command-line tool to fetch the DNS CAA records for an hostname.
+The _dnscaa_ package provides a library and command-line tool to fetch the DNS CAA records for an hostname.